-- 1. From the PracticeMaster Maintenance menu, select File Maintenance. - 2.
+- 1. In the Quick Launch, search for and select "File Maintenance." - 2.
 From the File Maintenance window, click the plus (+) sign next to the System Files or Areas of Practice to display the corresponding list(s) of files. - 3.
 Double-click the file you want to edit and select the Field tab. - 4.
 Click the icon or press Ctrl+N. A field named "New Field" will be created in the Field IDs list. - a.
 Replace the "New Field" text with the name you want to use for your field. - b.
 Select the desired Field Type. - c.
 Optionally, modify the default Field Name. - d.
 Select the desired Custom Properties. - If the field should be included in the Conflict of Interest Search, be sure to select the Include in Conflict Search check box. - e.
 Optionally, use the and icons to reposition the field in the list of Field IDs.
 The order of the Field IDs determines the order of the fields on the Default file layout. - 5.
-Click Done.

-6. Use the Form Designer to add the field to the data entry screen.
-More information on the Form Designer and form layouts can be found on page 8.
+Click Done. - 6.
+Use the Form Designer to add the field to the data entry screen.
+More information on the Form Designer and form layouts can be found on page 14.